Back up and restore encrypted virtual machines with Azure Backup

-This article talks about steps to backup and restore virtual machines using Azure Backup.
-It also provides details about supported scenarios, pre-requisites, and troubleshooting steps for error cases.
+This article talks about the steps to back up and restore virtual machines (VMs) by using Azure Backup.
+It also provides details about supported scenarios, prerequisites, and troubleshooting steps for error cases.

-- Backup and restore of encrypted VMs is supported only for Resource Manager deployed virtual machines.
-It is not supported for Classic virtual machines.
+- Backup and restore of encrypted VMs is supported only for VMs that use the Azure Resource Manager deployment model.
+It's not supported for VMs that use the classic deployment model.

-- Virtual machine has been encrypted using Azure Disk Encryption.
+The VM was encrypted by using Azure Disk Encryption.

-- Recovery services vault has been created and storage replication set using steps mentioned in the article Prepare your environment for backup.
+A Recovery Services vault was created and storage replication was set by following the steps in Prepare your environment for backup.

-- Azure Backup has been given permissions to access key vault containing keys, secrets for encrypted VMs.
+Backup was given permissions to access a key vault containing keys and secrets for encrypted VMs.

-Use the following steps to set backup goal, define policy, configure items, and trigger backup.
+Use the following steps to set a backup goal, define a policy, configure items, and trigger a backup.

-If you already have a Recovery Services vault open, proceed to next step.
-If you do not have a Recovery Services vault open, but are in the Azure portal, on the Hub menu, click Browse.
+If you already have a Recovery Services vault open, proceed to the next step.
+If you don't have a Recovery Services vault open but you're in the Azure portal, on the Hub menu, select Browse.

+b.
 As you begin typing, the list filters based on your input.
-When you see Recovery Services vaults, click it.
+When you see Recovery Services vaults, select it.

+c.
 The list of Recovery Services vaults appears.
-From the list of Recovery Services vaults, select a vault.
+Select a vault from the list.

 The selected vault dashboard opens.